QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/README.md

 The hands-on labs will teach you how to use Microsoft Azure Cognitive Search combined with Microsoft Cognitive Services for entity recognition, image analysis, text translation and indexed search on enterprise business documents.
 This approach uses Artificial Intelligence to create an advanced search experience.

-While this course focuses on Azure Cognitive Search capabilities, an in-depth course on building Bots and integrating various Azure Cognitive Services is available here - [Azure Cognitive Services Bootcamp](https://github.com/Azure/LearnAI-Bootcamp).

 In this course we will cover these key concepts:

 1. Fundamentals of Azure Cognitive Search and its capabilities

-1. Knowledge Mining business scenarios
+2. Knowledge Mining business scenarios

-1. Building an enrichment data pipeline for search using predefined and custom skillsets:
+3. Building an enrichment data pipeline for search using predefined and custom skillsets:

     + Text skills like entity recognition, language detection, text manipulation and key phrase extraction
     + Image skills like OCR
     + Content moderation skills to detect documents with incompliant content

-1. Use the enriched data for an advanced search experience for business documents within an enterprise.
+4. Use the enriched data for an advanced search experience for business documents within an enterprise.

-1. Expose the knowledge mining solution using a bot interface for document search and consumption.
+5. Expose the knowledge mining solution using a bot interface for document search and consumption.

 ### Architecture